samir-gandhi/pipeline-example-application/README.md

 Fill in `localsecrets` accordingly.
 The configurations in this repository rely on environments created from [pipeline-example-platform](https://github.com/pingidentity/pipeline-example-platform).
 For the `PINGONE_TARGET_ENVIRONMENT_ID_PROD` and `PINGONE_TARGET_ENVIRONMENT_ID_QA` variables, get the Environment ID for the `prod` and `qa` environments.
 The Environment ID can be found from the output at the end of a terraform apply (whether from the Github Actions pipeline, or local) or from the PingOne console directly.

-If you have not created a dev environment in your PingOne account, you can do so by running the following command to instantiate one matching prod and qa:
+If you do not have a dev environment in your PingOne account, you can do so by running the following command to create one matching prod and qa for customer and workforce application development and onboarding:

 ```bash
 git checkout prod